CNAG-Biomedical-Informatics/convert-pheno/README.md

 - mixed:

-    The script will begin by attempting an exact match for 'label', and if it is unsuccessful, it will then conduct a search based on string similarity and select the ontology with the highest [Sorensen-Dice](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient).
+    The script will begin by attempting an excat match for 'label', and if it is unsuccessful, it will then conduct a search based on string (phrase) similarity and select the ontology with the highest [Sorensen-Dice](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient).

+### Example (NCIT ontology):

+Search phrase: **Exercise pain management** with `exact` search.

+\- exact match: Exercise Pain Management

+Search phrase: **Brain Hemorrhage** with `mixed` search.

+\- exact match: NA

+\- mixed match: Intraventricular Brain Hemorrhage

 `--min-text-similarity-score` sets the minimum value for the Sorensen-Dice coefficient.

+Note that `mixed` search requires more computational time and its results can be unpredictable.
+Please us it with caution.

 **Examples:**